Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = 1.3.5 =
-* Added option to replace From Name only if it's empty (thanks to daymobrew).
+* Added configurable option to force replace From Name.
+The plugin was force-replacing it regardless before, now you can configure this (thanks to daymobrew).

 = 1.3.4 =
 * Fixed "Allow Insecure SSL Certificates" option was ignored (thanks to bogesman).